Grenadingue/strace/README.md

 This README documents the what and the how of this repository

-Experimental, you SHOULD NOT use it if you're looking for the "real strace"
+/!\ This software is experimental, you SHOULD NOT use it if you're looking for the original strace /!\

 ### What is this repository for? ###